Formation

 2001

-- The cause was never identified.
+- Despite subsequent investigations, the cause of the fire was never identified.

 2003